exasol/public-knowledgebase/Connect-with-Exasol/openresty-odbc-connection.md

 # OpenResty Exasol ODBC connection

+## Background

+Connecting to Exasol from OpenResty lets you build fast APIs or dynamic web endpoints directly inside Nginx using Lua.
+This enables you to query Exasol on the fly and return results to clients without an extra backend layer.

+## Steps

 Below are steps to connect to Exasol from Openresty.

 * Install openresty [Openresty Installation manual](https://openresty.org/en/linux-packages.html#ubuntu)